How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Sensory Triggers: Are there specific sounds, lights, or textures that seem to cause distress?

 - Timing: Does the meltdown happen around the same time every night?
 Is it connected to any particular activity or event?
 Take data on the time that meltdowns usually start and then start incorporating nervous system calming activities about half an hour before.
 These could include calming music, heavy work activities, slow linear vestibular input, etc. Technology can help by providing reminders and playing soothing music or sounds that signal to the brain that it's time to wind down.
-For example, tell Alexa: "Alexa, set a reminder for every night at 8 pm to play Marconi Union's Weightless (1-hour version)."
+You can learn how to use technology to help with state transitions (between wakefulness and sleep and sleep and wakefulness) here.

 - Emotional Factors: Are there any changes or stressors in your child’s life that might be affecting their bedtime routine?